qufei1993/Nodejs-Interview-Questions/docs/README.md

 This is a list of questions including Node.js learning and interviews.
 I will update this repository on a regular basis.
 You are also welcome to submit some PR or some good suggestions!
 I hope to help you with your study and work.
 Good luck ❤️

-If you want to learn more about the Node.js technology stack, recommend the open source project ```[Nodejs-Roadmap](https://www.nodejs.red).
+If you want to learn more about the **Node.js technology stack**, recommend the open source project [Nodejs-Roadmap](https://www.nodejs.red).
 But it is only available in Chinese, and you can translate it if you are interested.

 * Languages: [Chiness](/zh/) | [English](/)
 * Preview: [https://interview.nodejs.red](https://interview.nodejs.red)